RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Representation-Aware Coverage Criteria

 \subsection{Dimension I: Individual Concept Coverage}

-Based on these extracted principal features, we first utilize three criteria to quantify how well the test suite $\mathcal{T}$ exercises individual concepts.
+Based on the extracted principal features, we first utilize three criteria to quantify how well the test suite $\mathcal{T}$ exercises individual concepts.

-\textbf{Criterion 1: Safety Feature Coverage (SFC).} We first consider measuring the breadth of extracted safety concepts triggered by the test suite.
-Motivated by the NC criterion at the neuron level, a comprehensive test suite should elicit significant activation across the identified safety subspace, so we define the Safety Feature Coverage (SFC) as the proportion of concepts that are sufficiently activated by at least one prompt in the test suite:
+\textbf{Criterion 1: Safety Feature Coverage (SFC).} SFC measures the breadth of safety concepts triggered by the test suite, analogous to NC at the neuron level.
+We define SFC as the proportion of concepts that are sufficiently activated by at least one prompt in the test suite:

 where $\epsilon$ is a minimal threshold to distinguish significant semantic activation from numerical noise.